ablacan/NewInML2022_ICML/README.md

 Our biggest goal is to help you publish papers at the next ICML conference, and generally provide you with the guidance you need to contribute to ML research fully and effectively!

 Within quota limits, the authors of the best accepted papers may be receiving tickets to ICML 2022, to be attributed according to merit and need.
+In addition, we should be able to provide **financial help** for travel/accommodation/registration expanses and fees.

 # Past editions